lorforlinux/docs.beagleboard.io/boards/beagleconnect/freedom/zephyr.rst

         64 bytes from 8.8.8.8: icmp_seq=3 ttl=118 time=6.13 ms
         64 bytes from 8.8.8.8: icmp_seq=4 ttl=118 time=6.11 ms
         ...

     * If everything goes well, you are ready to update your system and install new applications for beagleconnect.

+.. note:

-Note: If you are facing some issue during boot then you can try debugging the boot session with a USB to serial interface cable such as those made by FTDI plugged into J10 with the black wire of the FTDI cable toward the Ethernet connector.
+    If you are facing some issue during boot then you can try debugging the boot session with a USB to serial interface cable such as those made by FTDI plugged into J10 with the black wire of the FTDI cable toward the Ethernet connector.
 Application like tio/minicom/putty can be used to make the connection establishment procedure easy.

+.. note:

-TODO: Simplify and elaborate on this section, add boot session debugging walkthrough
+   #TODO#: Simplify and elaborate on this section, add boot session debugging walkthrough

 Install Zephyr development tools on BeagleBone Green Gateway
 ============================================================